Amritsar Junction railway station: Overview

 The Amritsar railway station is located at an elevation of 233 m and was assigned the code "ASR."
 With this, it has become the busiest railway station of the state in terms of passenger movement and train traffic.
 In the 2016 railway budget, the government has aimed to beautify the railway station as it is the main station of the holy city.
 The railway station is the first and only with WiFi in the division and CCTV has recently been enabled.
 In the recent railway budget, it has been mentioned that Amritsar Junction will be improved due to its importance in various fields.
 The Movement Control Office (MCO) for Armed Forces is also available at PF no 1.

 There are ten platforms under use, 1(A), 1(B), 1, 2, 3, 4, 5, 6, 7 and 8.
 Platform no. 8 is used for freight trains.
 Platform no. 1(B) is reserved exclusively for freight and passenger trains of Indian Army.

 Electrification

 The Phagwara–Jallandhar City–Amritsar sector was electrified in 2003–04.

 Development

 Amritsar became the first railway station in the state to be WiFi-enabled.
-With this announcement, concerns have also been raised around increasing the capacity of the railway station from the current 6 platforms to 8 platforms and base this on the standards of the International Airport.
-This is due to the fact that it is the most important and busiest railway terminus of the state.
-Two more escalators would be installed in the station from Platform 5, as Platform 1 has already two.

-Platform No. 6 and 7 are started in January 2018 because of due to large movement of passengers in the city.
+Following this announcement, concerns have been raised regarding the need to increase the station's capacity from the current 6 platforms to 8 platforms, aligning with International Airport standards.
+This is because it is the most important and busiest railway terminus of the state.
+Additionally, two more escalators would be installed in the station from Platform 5, as Platform 1 has already two.
+Platforms 6 and 7 were initiated in January 2018 in response to the substantial passenger movement within the city.